Hi, I'm Alice.

 Covid-19 Care Reaction

-In early 2020, we launched a temporary pulsing heart reaction in Messenger to help people show extra love and support to their friends and family during the pandemic, when digital connections mattered more than ever.
-This was a fun easter egg to design, and I got to collaborate with artist Ryan Putnam, one of my design heroes 💗
+At the start of the pandemic in 2020, we introduced a pulsing heart reaction in Messenger—a temporary feature designed to help people express extra love and support when digital connections mattered more than ever.
+This playful easter egg was a joy to design, and I had the incredible opportunity to collaborate with artist Ryan Putnam, one of my design heroes 💗

 Project Lightspeed